 Napoleon Hill, author of Think and Grow Rich (1937), said, “Anything the mind of man can conceive and believe it can be achieved.”
 Hill insisted our personal beliefs influence the role they play in our personal success.

 Hill analyzed behaviors and beliefs of more than 16,000 men and women.
 He discovered 95 percent of the individuals he surveyed had no definite chief aim in life.
 Furthermore, he found the most successful men and women not only had purpose statements that were clearly defined, but specific plans for the attainment for their purposes.

 “Any definite chief aim that is deliberately fixed in the mind and held there, with the determination to realize it, finally saturates the entire subconscious mind until it automatically influences the physical action of the body toward the attainment of that purpose” said Hill.
-“Until a man selects a definite purpose in life, he dissipates his energies and spreads his thoughts over so many subjects and in so many different directions that they lead not to power, but to indecision and weakness.”
+Without purpose, Hill believes people often spread their thoughts and energies in so many different directions that “lead not to power, but to indecision and weakness.”

-Hill outlined three specific steps that transform desire into fulfillment of a goal: (1) burning desire, (2) crystallization of that desire into a definite purpose, and (3) sufficient appropriate action to achieve that purpose.
+Hill outlined three specific steps that transform desire into fulfillment of a goal: (1) burning desire, (2) definite purpose, and (3) appropriate action to achieve that purpose.
 All three of these elements are essential if you want to experience success.

 A definite chief aim is a specific, clearly-defined statement of purpose.
 It has the power to guide your subconscious mind.
 It transforms your attitude from pessimism into positive expectation.